 The list of duties outlined below provides information designed to help Executors fulfil their duties.
 It is important to consider that the Executor’s role, and his/her associated duties, will vary depending on the type of Estate.
 Some Estates are sizeable and complicated and require the help of a professional legal practitioner to assist the Executor in fulfilling their duties.

-What are your duties as an Executor of a Will in NSW?
+What are the 10 duties of an Executor of a Will in NSW?

 While it is not necessary, the Executor should also seek agreement from the deceased’s family before finalising any funeral arrangements.
 This is particularly important when religious beliefs need to be respected.